Franz Boll (philologist)

-Boll is also known for his claim that the Book of Revelation includes an allegorical depiction of the changes of astrological ages from the Age of Pisces to the Age of Aquarius where instead of the end of the world, the Apocalypse is really the end of an aeon.
-He also wrote many astrological articles and with Gundel and Bezold produced one of the best introduction to the history of astrology.
+Boll claimed that the Book of Revelation includes an allegorical depiction of the changes of astrological ages from the Age of Pisces to the Age of Aquarius, whereby the Apocalypse is the end of an aeon rather than the end of the world,.
+He also wrote many articles on astrology, and with Gundel and Bezold produced an introduction to the history of astrology.